 “Okay, I had a boyfriend once, and I really loved having a boyfriend.
 We messed around a lot, and we both loved that.
 Now I don’t have a boyfriend, and I want one.
 I know once I meet the right guy I’ll have to go through the whole ‘getting to know him’ thing before we start messing around, and that’s fine.
 I have a different problem.

 “First, it’s hard finding a guy who’s gay.
 I’m lucky that I have pretty good gaydar, but if I feel that tingle looking at a guy it’s just the beginning.
 I have to figure out a way to talk to him, to become friends.
-If you’re a guy who likes girls, you’d just walk up to one and start chatting them up.
+If you’re a guy who likes girls, you’d just walk up to one and start chatting her up.
 Eventually you’d get around to going out together, then serious dating, and so on.
 But what do I do about a guy?
-Do I chat them up?
+Do I chat him up?
 And if so, when can I do it?
 What I mean is, how do I get to talk to them alone without coming across as some sort of sex maniac?
 I’m so freakin’ confused!

 “Then there’s the size thing.
 I think guys are way size conscious.
-They’re going to be freaked by a guy who is a lot larger than they are.
+They’re going to be freaked by a guy who is a lot larger down there than they are.
 They’ll think he’ll laugh at them, that he wouldn’t be interested in someone… well, someone whose stuff is a lot smaller.
 That’s not true!
 I like guys, and to me size doesn’t matter.”